 The central question always comes back to whether or not they are healthy.

-First, we’ll first take a look at the benefits of a low-carb diet and then we’ll move on to the foods you should be eating (and the ones you shouldn’t).
+First, we’ll first take a look at the benefits and then we’ll move on to the foods you should be eating (and the ones you shouldn’t).

 What is a Low-Carb Diet?

 A low-carb diet is defined as a way of eating that restricts carbohydrate to a very low level.